Testing recommendations for PFAS

 Why are PFAS important?

-Virtually all Americans have PFAS in their body due to the chemicals’ extensive use in consumer products, persistence in the environment, and the tendency of some forms to bioaccumulate in the human body.
-The two most thoroughly studied forms, PFOA and PFOS, are associated with an array of serious health risks at very low levels of exposure; emerging evidence indicates that other forms are also problematic.
+Virtually all Americans have PFAS in their body due to the chemicals’ extensive use in consumer products and industrial facilities, persistence in the environment, and the tendency of some forms to bioaccumulate in the human body.
+The two most thoroughly studied PFAS chemicals, PFOA and PFOS, are associated with an array of serious health risks at very low levels of exposure; emerging evidence indicates that other PFAS forms are also problematic.

-Given the mounting evidence, EDF recommends that food manufacturers avoid the intentional use of PFAS in food packaging such as paper, paperboard and similar fiber-based products.
+Given the mounting evidence, EDF recommends that food manufacturers avoid the intentional use of PFAS in food packaging.
 Click here for more information about the health implications of PFAS.

 Are PFAS really in food?

 Yes.
 PFAS have received a great deal of national attention, mostly due to contamination of drinking water affecting millions of Americans.
 Environmental contamination results from firefighting foam; releases from chemical manufacturing; industrial uses in paper and textile mills and metal plating operations; and contaminated biosolids from wastewater treatment used as fertilizer in farming.
-Food may also be contaminated from the intentional use of PFAS in paper, paperboard and similar fiber-based food packaging such as popcorn bags, sandwich wrappers, bowls and plates.
+Food may also be contaminated from the intentional use of PFAS in paper, paperboard and similar fiber-based food packaging.

 In 2019, FDA released testing results that found PFAS contamination in produce at farmer’s markets in North Carolina near a manufacturing facility and in dairy products in New Mexico from a firefighting foam used at a nearby military base.
 Contamination has also been found in food in other states.